Tuberculosis

 TB Testing

-If you are in need of a TB skin test for employment or education, please contact your organization‘s occupational health department or your school‘s administrative staff for more information on where to be tested.
+LCDHE doesn't offer routine TB testing for low-risk individuals, even if it’s a requirement for school or work.
+If you need a TB skin test for a job or school, please reach out to your workplace’s occupational health department or your school’s office for information on where to get tested.

 To learn more: